dgretton/pyhamilton/README.md

 PyHamilton now comes with a project template for using an AI coding assistant that interprets natural language prompts into robot commands via the `assist()` function.
 To use this project, follow these instructions:

+1. Make an OpenAI account and get an API key.
+Set your key to an environment variable named `OPENAI_API_KEY`.

+2. `pip install IPython openai`

-1. From the command line, run:
+3. From the command line, run:

 ```
 mkdir ai_project